esanch/EEarl.github.io/project_desc.md

 # [Portfolio](https://esanch.github.io/) content for Elizabeth Earl
 <br>

-#### 2 projects will be implemented in the comming weeks as the topic for such projects is yet to be finalized
+#### 2 projects will be implemented in the coming weeks as the topic for such projects is yet to be finalized
 ***
 <br>